Vikings Valhalla S2

-Emotional, violent, and often brilliant in its plotting and coming-of-age story, the dark historical sequel is set in the 11th century, the High Middle-Ages, when the battle lines are drawn between Vikings (pagans) and English (Christians) as Europe experiences a big shift in power.
+Emotional, violent, and often brilliant in its plotting and coming-of-age story, this dark historical sequel is set in the 11th century (the High Middle Ages) when the battle lines are drawn between Vikings (pagans) and English (Christians) as Europe experiences a power shift.

-Where it differs — and becomes more relevant to today’s preoccupations — is that it introduces the epic conflict between between Vikings and the English Royals, with larger than life historical figures like William the Conqueror, all while focusing the story on three young Vikings, their romances, sex lives, and high-seas adventures.
+Where it differs — and becomes more relevant to today’s preoccupations — is that it introduces the epic conflict between Vikings and the English Royals, with larger-than-life historical figures like William the Conqueror, all while focusing the story on three young Vikings, their romances, sex lives, and high-seas adventures.

 For a quick refresh, here’s what happened in Season 1 of Vikings Valhalla.